What is the meaning of it?

 • Polycystic ovaries - ovaries are enlarged and contain many fluid-filled sacs (follicles) that surround the eggs.
 Contrary to the name, a woman does not actually have cysts if she has PCOS.

-What are the risk factors of PCOS?
+What are the causes and risk factors?

 The exact cause of PCOS is unknown, but it is believed to be related to hormonal imbalances, genetic factors, and insulin resistance.